Ubiquinone-dot/llms-for-lammps/README.md

 - `utils.py` for; (i) formatting the details of the experiment (linking together all the necessary components of LAMMPS) (ii) functionality to submit a job to a SGE compute cluster (Sun-grid-engine) and await the result and (ii) analysis

 ## Todo's
+- More sophisticated organisation of all the inputs and outputs, its a bit of a mess at the moment
 - Support OS LLMs
+- Support other compute clusters, not just SGE
+- Improve `lammps/submit.sh` to work on other clusters

 Improvements:
 - You can expand the analysis to feed back better information to the LLM